core-wg/senml-spec/rtcweb-video/draft-ietf-rtcweb-video-00.md

 VP8
 -------------------------

-If VP8 is supported, then it MUST support the bilinear and none
+If VP8, defined in {{RFC6386}} is supported, then the device MUST support the payload formats defined in {{I-D.ietf-payload-vp8}}.
+In addition it MUST support the bilinear and none reconstruction filters
-      reconstruction filters

 H.264